Senator Edward Kennedy was diagnosed with brain cancer in 2008 and died 15 months later, close to the median survival time for the disease.

 ImmunoCellular reported June 2 at the American Society of Oncology meeting in Chicago that 50 percent of 16 patients on its drug, ICT-107, were alive after four years, compared with 12 percent on standard treatment.
 While the Woodland Hills, California-based biotech leads the race for treatments, it is just one of several new research strategies that offer optimism to those suffering from the disease, TonThat said.

-ImmunoCellular rose 2.8 percent to $3.69 at the close of trading (IMUC) in New York.
+ImmunoCellular rose 2.8 percent to $3.69 at the close of trading (IMUC:US) in New York.
 The stock has almost doubled in the last 12 months, rising 94 percent.

 The disease was little known by most non-specialists before Kennedy’s diagnosis in May 2008, the cancer group’s TonThat said.
 The Massachusetts Democrat died on Aug.
 25, 2009.